yeslogic/fontconfig-rs/README.md

   that needs Fontconfig, but provides less control over the libraries that will be used.
 * [fontconfig-sys] — superseded by [yeslogic-fontconfig-sys].
-* [yeslogic-fontconfig] — This crate was previously published under this name before we were given to publish it as [fontconfig].
+* [yeslogic-fontconfig] — This crate was previously published under this name before we were given access to publish it as [fontconfig].

 For our needs in [Prince] we wanted higher-level bindings that did not fall back on vendored versions of libraries, which is what the crates in this repo provide.